Dustin Johnson goes to No. 1 with big win at Riviera - News 12 Now

-LOS ANGELES (AP) — Dustin Johnson went to No. 1 in the world with a world-class performance at Riviera.
+In a 36-hole Sunday brought on by weather delays at Riviera, all it took was five holes to put Johnson in charge.
+He finished the third round in the morning with three straight birdies for a 7-under 64 to build a five-shot lead.
+He started the final round with two straight birdies and eventually stretched his lead to nine shots.

-Johnson turned a marathon finish into a Sunday stroll in the Genesis Open.
-He finished the third round in the morning with a 7-under 64 to build a five-shot lead, stretched it to nine shots at one point in the final round and coasted home to a 71 and a five-shot victory.
+Johnson didn’t know he was in range of the 72-hole scoring record at Riviera that dates to 1985, the longest standing on the PGA Tour schedule.
+He wasn’t thinking about reaching No. 1 in the world.
+All he cared about was winning at Riviera, one of his favorite courses where he had four chances to win in the last five years.

-“It sounds good,” Johnson said when asked about being the top player in the world.
-“I played really great all day.
-I couldn’t have driven it any better.
-That was a big key.”
+“Winning the golf tournament … that’s what I was here to do,” he said.

-Johnson became the 20th player to reach No. 1 since the world ranking began in 1986, ending Jason Day’s 47-week stay at the top.
+Johnson, who made three meaningless bogeys over the last 10 holes for an even-par 71, became the 20th player to reach No. 1 since the world ranking began in 1986.
+He ended Jason Day’s 47-week stay at the top.

 “He deserves it because he’s been playing great golf,” Day said.